Home

 2. Performance.
 Monitor the performance of investments that fluctuate in value, such as stocks and mutual funds.
 This involves calculating the gain or loss in each investment.
 Keep in mind your time horizon; if you're investing for the long term, give the stocks or funds time to grow.
 Also, check the performance against a comparable yardstick.
 For example, if you own mostly conservative stocks, compare their performance with a conservative index, such as the Dow Jones Utilities Index.

 Understanding investments and establishing a regular investment program are essential to successful financial planning for all investors.
-The best way to achieve your goals is to have a well-thought-out plan that is reviewed regularly by you and your financial advisor.
+The best way to achieve your goals is to have a well-thought-out plan that is reviewed on a regular basis by both you and your financial advisor.